KSkert/OntheFly/README.md

 * **Hard-sample mining** – Stream per-sample loss (optionally grad-norm, margin) with robust quantiles; surface loss tails early.
 * **Fork & specialize** – Create short-budget specialists from high-loss tails or residual clusters, then route with a lightweight gate.
 * **Merge models** – SWA, distillation, Fisher Soup, or adapter fusion; compare experts side-by-side before merging.
-* **Data export** – One-click export of indices/rows for any slice/cluster/tail to CSV/Parquet/JSON for notebooks, SQL, or BI tools.
+* **Data export** – One-click export of indices/rows for any slice to CSV/Parquet/JSON.
 * **Ephemeral sessions & exports** – Every session is ephemeral in storage; storage is cleaned whenever a new session begins.
 Exporting a session is equivalent to saving it.
 * **Backend-mirrored training** – Mirrors training in the app’s backend, encompassing any `torch.nn.Module` (including custom ones) and `DataLoader` workers.
 * **Deterministic distributed runs** – Ensures deterministic actions across distributed set-ups, with a surfaceable deterministic health check-up for monitoring.
 * **Mid-run health check-ups** – Run health check-ups mid-run to detect instability and configuration issues before they cascade.
 * **Continuous training post-testing** – Continue training seamlessly after tests, whether testing was triggered by criteria or by a mid-run decision.
 * **Checkpoint override on import** – Ability to override test checkpoints so that when a session is imported, the final model is always included.
-* **Portable, traceable sessions** – All sessions are portable and traceable.
+* **Portable sessions** – All sessions are portable and traceable.
 Imported sessions can be acted on (e.g., reports, training, testing) just like live ones.

 ---